Divide-By-0/ideas-for-projects-people-would-use/README.md

 If you make any of these, please make them open source!

 If you want to be added to the list of people that have completed a project, Request a PR adding the project idea, your project's URL, and your repo's url to [CONTRIBUTORS.md](./CONTRIBUTORS.md), and edit the README to mark them done.
-I can help brainstorm relevant communities, and send the site through a small marketing flywheel that should hopefully get you your first users (still in beta though).
+I can help brainstorm relevant communities, and recommend marketing ideas to help get your first few hundred users.

 ## Index